 According to a recent meta-analysis of 18 studies[11], the prevalence of BMS (diagnosed only after all identifiable causes of orofacial pain had been excluded) ranges from 0.7% to 5.1% of the world population, 5.58% in Europe, 1.1% in North America, and 1.05% in Asia.
 The population age range of studies included in this meta-analysis was 40-85 years, with a case rate of 3.31% over age 50 and 1.92% under age 50.
 The gender ratio was 7:1 in favor of women[11].
 One older study had found that the prevalence of BMS in a study sample recruited from a menopause clinic reached 26%[12].
 Disorders such as BMS have been called ‘mystery illnesses’[13], or syndromes of unexplained cause.

-MATERIALS AND METHODS
+LITERATURE SEARCH

 The idea for this paper originated in a chance meeting with a former patient whom I had last seen 25 years earlier.
 We met on the street and she made a point of stopping me and telling me that our meetings a quarter of a century ago had changed her life for the better.
 I was taken aback because I remembered our therapeutic sessions as difficult.
 She had presented with a diagnosis of BMS and her pain was still there when we terminated therapy.
 This led to a PubMed search for BMS AND Menopause AND Metaphor because the patient had been premenopausal at the time of our meetings and because I had used metaphors for ‘burning’ and for ‘mouth’ in an attempt to encourage her to talk about her life.
 I limited my search to papers published since 2000 except for references to the history of BMS itself and to the history of its psychological treatments.
 Because of the wealth of articles on various aspects of BMS, I leaned, for the most part, on general recent reviews.
 This is, therefore, a commentary.
 The opinions expressed are mine.

 Case Study